Information Science, Computing, Applied Math

 - Smart grids

-With LANL’s expertise in the use of high performance computing for modeling and simulation of complex physical phenomena and working within the auspices of the Advanced Simulation and Computation (ASC) program, extensive research is done in
+With Los Alamos National Laboratory’s expertise in the use of high performance computing for modeling and simulation of complex physical phenomena and working within the auspices of the Advanced Simulation and Computation (ASC) program, extensive research is done in

 - Weapons stockpile stewardship